cheaterit27/ML/README.md

-# EVeryone should top ML Lab Exam
+# Everyone should top ML Lab Exam

 ## Consider this repo as your saviour